top of page

 Times – in the morning, after lunch . . .

-We all had fun making many others up and we continued to add to them until we found ourselves with jars full of dozens of cards to choose.
+Then you start making up sentences and arranging the cards.
+We all had fun making many combinations and we continued to add to them until we found ourselves with jars full of dozens of cards to choose.
 By picking a card from each of the five jars, we could create hundreds of sentences and never have anyone write the same one.

 These silly sentences turned into hilarious stories as the older kids began adding more content.
-We would spend about twenty minutes writing at whatever level we were capable and then we would read our sentences or stories aloud.
+We would spend about twenty minutes writing at whatever level they were capable and then we would read our sentences or stories aloud.
+This fun time of reading our stories aloud incorporated public speaking skills, listening skills, compassion and empathy, and fostered a connection with their siblings.

 The loud thunder rolled with the lightning.